 Please see UF policy at Attendance Policies.
 Excused assignment extensions must be consistent with university policies in the Undergraduate Catalog and require appropriate documentation.
+Lectures and Assignments will receive a deduction of 10% per each week overdue (not

-Lectures and Assignments will receive a deduction of 10% per week overdue.
+Lectures and Assignments will receive a deduction of 10% per each week overdue (not prorated by day/hour).